HarishPalakurthi/HousePricePerdiction/README.md

 Stacking and voting models are built based on the results of the base models.

 ## 6. Neural Network:
-A neural network is implemented.
+A neural network with dropout is implemented.

 ## 7. Model Evaluation:
 RMSE values of all models are compared, and CatBoost is selected based on the lowest RMSE.